descostesn/chromglycomethods/figure1/E/README.md

 ## Description

-The heatmap of binding values of RNA Polymerase II and O-GlcNac shows a global colocalization at the 55,634 Refseq genes.
+The heatmap of binding values of RNA Polymerase II and O-GlcNac shows a global colocalization at the 55,634 Ensembl genes.

 ## Data